-Avalon Airport is seeking to expand its domestic operations and commence international passenger operations, which will provide a range of significant economic advantages to the G21 region.
+Avalon Airport is seeking to expand its domestic operations and is set to commence international passenger and freight operations in the second half of 2018, which will provide a range of significant economic advantages to the G21 region.

 Growth in domestic passenger numbers throughout Australia has been strong over the past decade, and Tourism Research Australia forecasts a steady increase (1 per cent annually) that will continue over the coming decade.
 The vast distance between major population centres and the absence of a rapid intercity rail network virtually guarantees that the domestic market will continue to grow.

 International visitation forecasts also indicate a healthy outlook for the aviation industry over the coming decade, with a projected increase of 2.3 million international travellers annually by 2019.

 This highlights Avalon Airport’s expansion opportunities.
 As a major tourism destination within Australia, the G21 region requires convenient access via a fully functioning Avalon Airport for domestic and international travellers.
 They, in turn, will provide a valuable boost to regional tourism and the economy.

 Jetstar has committed to operate from Avalon Airport, with an agreement that will see passenger services expand over coming years.
 As part of the agreement, Jetstar currently operates seven services per day and fly to four destinations.
 This marks a strong partnership that will secure the future of Avalon Airport and its workers for the next decade.